nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

    *figure 3: First login screen*

-Then after going through the setup wizard, the desktop sync client displays the server and login information just like it does for any other ownCloud server connections.
+Then after going through the setup wizard, the desktop sync client displays the server and login information just like it does for any other Nextcloud server connections.

 .. figure:: ../images/shib-gui4.png
-   :alt: The ownCloud client shows which server you are connected to.
+   :alt: The Nextcloud client shows which server you are connected to.

-   *figure 4: ownCloud client displays server information*
+   *figure 4: Nextcloud client displays server information*

-To your users, it doesn't look or behave differently on the desktop sync client, Android app, or iOS app from an ordinary ownCloud account setup.
+To your users, it doesn't look or behave differently on the desktop sync client, Android app, or iOS app from an ordinary Nextcloud account setup.
 The only difference is the initial setup screen where they enter their account login.